Koi-TF2/Koi-Config/README.md

 2. Copy the "koi_custom" folder into TF2's default "custom" folder.
    (Default location for the custom folder is "C:\Steam\steamapps\common\Team Fortress 2\tf\custom)

 3. Add the "Advanced launch options" through steam.
-To find TF2's advanced launch options:
+To do this:
    - Find TF2 in your steam library
    - Right click on the game, and then click on "Properties"
    - Under the "General" tab, you will see a "Set Launch Options" area